 Who would have thought watching cycling could be so thrilling?
 The Tour De France is the biggest cycle race on the planet.
 It’s a truly gruelling endeavour for even the fittest of pedal pushers, meaning that to win – or even to place – is a phenomenal feat.
 It’s grown and grown over the years and has been a part of the global sporting scene since 1903.
 In fact, many British viewers will know that the Tour De Yorkshire has spun off successfully from the main race in the years gone by!

 It continues to court millions of viewers all over the world.
 But what is it about the Tour De France that remains so fascinating?
 After all, this is no ordinary bike ride!
-Grab a water bottle, your yellow jersey and take a look at interesting facts about the Tour De France that’ll make your spokes spin.
+Grab a water bottle, your yellow jersey and take a look at 27 fun facts about the Tour De France that’ll make your spokes spin.

 Cycling in the Tour De France is an incredible effort.
 It’s thought that each cyclist is likely to burn up to 5,000 calories in each race stage!

 This means that a cyclist likely to be pushing themselves to the maximum could stand to burn more than 123,000 calories by the time the race finishes, total!